NgiapPuoyKoh/student-resource-tool/README.md

 ## Testing

+- HTML Validtaor

-- Test website using `Google Chrome Dev tools` for various devices sizes responsiveness
+-Test website using `Google Chrome Dev tools` for various devices sizes responsiveness

 - The webpage was tested on  a cell phone and ipad